 In addition, Boston University policy requires all international students to have health insurance that meets state and (when applicable) federal requirements.
-Students who do not wish to participate in the University insurance plan must complete a medical insurance waiver certifying that their U.S.-based coverage is comparable to the Boston University Medical Insurance Plan.
-Waivers must be submitted it to Student Accounting Services by the waiver deadline (usually August 13th).
-Students will receive detailed information on the insurance plan upon matriculation.
+Students who do not wish to participate in the University insurance plan must complete a comparable medical insurance coverage checklist and then submit a waiver request certifying that their U.S.-based coverage is comparable to the Boston University Medical Insurance Plan.
+Waivers must be submitted through the Student Link.
+For more information about available forms, coverage, costs, and waiver, please visit the Student Accounting Services website.

 ** Estimates based on current student costs.
 Actual costs may vary depending on the individual student’s situation.